 We are grateful for helpful comments from Yong Lu, Michael Principato, Ramamurthy Mani, and Meng Xiao He at the outset of this project.
 To Brenda Andrews and Charlie Boone labs for reagents donation and insightful comments during this study.
 And to the Roth lab members for support and feedback over the duration of this project.

+Author contributions

+FPR, JJDM, JCM and AC1 (Atina Coté) conceived the project; AC1, AK and SO constructed pilot strains.
+AC1, PB, CW and JR constructed final BFG-GI strains and performed pilot mating experiments.
+JJDM, FS, YZ, DAP and GG optimized mating, culture and sporulation protocols.
+JJDM, FS, AC1, MG and MV performed array and pool cultures and sequencing of fused barcodes.
+JJDM and JCM performed computational mapping of barcodes.
+JJDM and AC2 (Albi Celaj) performed scoring of genetic interactions.
+JJDM and MG performed aneuploidy experiments and JW analyzed the results.
+JJDM, AB and BH performed Shu complex-related experiments.
+DD and GB provided advise on DNA repair pathways.
+JJDM, FPR, GB, AB and AC2 wrote the manuscript.
+FPR supervised the project.

 Funding Disclosure